kglw-dot-net/phase1/releases/sketches-of-brunswick-east/index.md

 A collaborative album with Hypnagogic-psych-pop act [Mild High Club](https://www.stonesthrow.com/artist/mildhighclub/), who played the 2016 iteration of the band’s now defunct showcase festival, Gizzfest.
 Alex Brettin (of MHC) stuck around for a couple of weeks, and naturally some voice memo ‘sketches’ of songs materialised.
 With the sketches later completed by the band, the album retains the laid-back stoner fingerprints of MHC, tied together by the KGATLW signature ‘took too much’ weirdness.

 # Album Credits

+**Sketches of Brunswick East - ℗ & © 2017 Flightless Records - Used by permission.**

 * Recorded by Stu Mackenzie at Flightless HQ, East Brunswick.
 * Additional overdubbing recorded by Alex Brettin, Joey Walker, Cook Craig, and Lucas Skinner in Melbourne and Los Angeles.